tonyx/tonyx.github.io/fsharpeventsourcing/src/chapter_4.md

         | AddTodo of Todo
         | RemoveTodo of Guid

-        interface Command<TodosCluster, TodoEvent> with
+        interface Command<TodosContext, TodoEvent> with
-            member this.Execute (x: TodosCluster) =
+            member this.Execute (x: TodosContext) =
                 match this with
                 | AddTodo t ->
                     match x.AddTodo t with